 Older borrowers also have access to our full range of standard mortgage products.
 Use our mortgage finder to see which products are available to you, or speak with a member of our team on 0800 880 7435.

-Can I get a mortgage while receiving a pension?
+Can you get a mortgage on a pension?

 Repaying your mortgage with a pension is possible.
 Here at Furness Building Society, we have a team of experienced mortgage underwriters who understand the stability of pension incomes.
-For this reason, we’re able to consider you for a mortgage as long as you can afford the mortgage repayments and have a proven income, which can be either from your job, a private or occupational pension or sometimes a combination of both.
+For this reason, we’re able to consider mortgages for older borrowers, as long as you can afford the mortgage repayments and have a proven income.
+This can be either from your job, a private or occupational pension or sometimes a combination of both.

 From new mortgages to remortgaging and Buy-to-Let, we can help you find the right deal.